cbreider/tf_unet_tvflow_transfer_brats2015/README.md

 Author: Christian Breiderhoff
 created  2019-2020

-Python3 Tool to pre-train a CNN Model on Total Variation smoothed images (regression with MSE), to enhance segmentation performance.
+Python3 Tool to pre-train a CNN Model on Total Variation smoothed images (regression with MSE, clustered as segmentation), to enhance segmentation performance on few samples with fine-tuning.
-It is also possible to pre-train the CNN in an autoencoder fashion.
+It is also possible to pre-train the CNN in an (denoising) autoencoder fashion.

-Currently, only 2D U-Net with BraTS2015 data set are implemented.
-This project uses the tf.Data API to perform all data preprocessing including TV smoothing on the fly (CPU)
+Currently, only 2D U-Net with BraTS2015 data set is implemented.
+This project uses the tf.Data API to perform all data preprocessing including TV smoothing on the fly (on CPU).

 ## Requirements
-tool
-Written in python 3.5
+The Project is completely written in python 3.5.

 Necessary packages
   * TensorFlow          V1.12.0: Implementation Deep Learning and Data pipeline.
 TensorFlow 1.12 has to be used because of some incompatibilities of the tf.Data class implementation of our code to newer Versions of TensorFlow